auth0/docs/articles/architecture-scenarios/implementation/b2c/b2c-deployment.md

 * For use of variables in Custom DB Scripts see the [configuration parameters](/connections/database/custom-db/create-db-connection#step-3-add-configuration-parameters)

 ::: panel Best Practice
-It’s a recommended best practice to use variables to contain tenant specific values as well as any sensitive secrets that should not be exposed in your custom code.
-If your custom code is deployed in GitHub/Gitlab/Bitbucket/Vsts then using a tenant specific variable avoids exposure of sensitive values via your repository.
+It’s a recommended best practice to use variables to contain tenant-specific values as well as any sensitive secrets that should not be exposed in your custom code.
+If your custom code is deployed in GitHub/Gitlab/Bitbucket/VSTS, then using a tenant-specific variable avoids exposure of sensitive values via your repository.
 :::

 ## Planning